mosajjal/dnsmonster/README.md

-  -gcTime=10s: Garbage Collection interval for tcp assembly and ip defragmentation -gomaxprocs=-1: GOMAXPROCS variable -kafkaBatchSize=1000: Minimun capacity of the cache array used to send data to Kafka -kafkaOutputBrokers="": comma-separated list of kafka brokers.
-Used if kafkaOutputType is not none -kafkaOutputTopic="": Kafka topic for logging -kafkaOutputType=0: What should be written to kafka. options: 0: none, 1: all, 2: apply skipdomains logic, 3: apply allowdomains logic, 4: apply both skip and allow domains logic
+  -gcTime=10s: Garbage Collection interval for tcp assembly and ip defragmentation -gomaxprocs=-1: GOMAXPROCS variable -kafkaBatchSize=1000: Minimun capacity of the cache array used to send data to Kafka -kafkaOutputBroker="": kafka broker address, example: 127.0.0.1:9092.
+Used if kafkaOutputType is not none -kafkaOutputTopic="dnsmonster": Kafka topic for logging -kafkaOutputType=0: What should be written to kafka. options: 0: none, 1: all, 2: apply skipdomains logic, 3: apply allowdomains logic, 4: apply both skip and allow domains logic
   -loggerFilename=false: Show the file name and number of the logged string -maskSize=32: Mask source IPs by bits.
 32 means all the bits of IP is saved in DB